Categories: Blog

 Third, create blog posts answering questions your ideal participants ask:

-• “First solo retreat: what to expect”
+• Create “First solo retreat: what to expect” addressing common fears

 Within a few months, you’ll start getting organic traffic.
 Free traffic from people actively searching for what you offer.